Insecurity In Men: 7 Blunt Signs & How to deal

 Insecurity can be revealed through behaviors like a constant need for validation, jealousy, excessive criticism of others, avoidance of risks, self-deprecation, and overcompensation through boasting.
 These actions often stem from low self-esteem and a fear of not being good enough or loved.

-Do insecure men try to make you jealous?
+Does insecurity in men try to make them jealous?

-Yes, insecure men may try to make you jealous to boost their own self-esteem or feel more valued.
-They might use tactics like flirting with others, talking about past relationships, or being secretive to provoke jealousy and gain reassurance of your interest and affection.
+Yes, insecurity in men may lead them to try to make you jealous to boost their own self-esteem or feel more valued.
+They might use tactics like flirting with others, discussing past relationships, or being secretive to provoke jealousy and gain reassurance of their interest and affection.